Azure/azure-cli/src/command_modules/azure-cli-acr/README.rst

 ::

     Command
-        az acr repository list: List repositories in a given container registry.
+        az acr repository list: Lists repositories in the specified container registry.

     Arguments
-        --name -n [Required]: Name of container registry.
+        --name -n [Required]: The name of the container registry.
-        --password -p       : Password used to log into a container registry.
+        --password -p       : The password used to log into a container registry.
-        --username -u       : Username used to log into a container registry.
+        --username -u       : The username used to log into a container registry.

     Examples
         List repositories in a given container registry if admin user is enabled